AugustMiller/kirby-map-field/readme.md

 ## Keys

 Google recently announced that all usage must be accompanied by a valid [browser key](https://developers.google.com/maps/documentation/javascript/get-api-key).
-That means that in order to use the maps API, you must apply for a key in Google's Developer Console/API Manager, and add it to your installation's configuration file:
+This means that in order to use the Maps and Geocoding APIs, you must apply for a key in Google's Developer Console/API Manager, and add it to your installation's configuration file:

 ```php
 c::set('map.key', 'your-browser-key');
 ```

 Access to the Maps API is free up to 25,000 loads per day.
+Be aware that you will need to manually enable _both_ the JS Maps API _and_ the Geocoding API individually.

 ## Usage